 There are many places to try and ensnare that monster you wish to catch when Sea Trout fishing Argentina rivers.
-With all this wide expanse of water to fish, there are still only 3 main Argentina rivers we would suggest you head out to target Sea Trout on.
+With all this vast expanse of water to fish, there are our favourite Argentina rivers we would suggest you head out to target Sea Trout.

-Below we will take you through these areas of water, giving you information on each so you have the inside knowledge before you travel on the Sea Trout fishing holiday –
+Below we will take you through these Argentinian rivers, giving you information on each, so you have the inside knowledge before you travel on the Sea Trout fishing holiday.

 The Rio Grande river is one of the most famous in the world for its legendary Sea Trout fishing.
-Starting high up in the Andes, this Argentina river runs for 171 miles ending at the Colorado River in the Nequen province border.
+Located on the island of Tierra del Fuego, it arises in the Chilean part of the island and flows in a generally eastward direction, through the Argentine part and into the Argentine Sea.
+It flows from west to east, from the Andes to the Atlantic Ocean, through approximately 60 miles of Argentine territory.
 This river is widely regarded as one of the best Sea Trout rivers in the world, with anglers fishing here often and reporting multiple catches of large fish.

 This river keeps anglers on their toes with the many thrilling areas to fish.
 Once hooked into one of the Rio Gallegos Sea Trout, you soon realise how bad-tempered the fish are.
 Fishing in this picturesque area will leave an everlasting imprint on anyone’s mind.